A-s-academy/demo-website-/README.md

 Create a new Github repository to host your portfolio website.

-Set up a local development environment for your React.js app by creating a new directory and running npm init to initialize a new npm project.
+Set up a local development environment for your React.js app by creating a new directory and running `npm init` to initialize a new npm project.

-Install Material-UI by running npm install @material-ui/core.
+Install Material-UI by running `npm install @material-ui/core`.

-Create a new file called index.js and copy the code I provided in my previous answer into this file.
+Create a new file called `index.js` and copy the code I provided in my previous answer into this file.

-In the terminal, run npm start to start a local development server and see your app in action.
+In the terminal, run `npm start` to start a local development server and see your app in action.

 Once you're happy with how your website looks and functions, it's time to deploy it to Github Pages.
-Create a new branch called gh-pages and push it to your Github repository.
+Create a new branch called `gh-pages` and push it to your Github repository.

-In your Github repository's settings, under the Github Pages section, select the gh-pages branch as the source and save your changes.
+In your Github repository's settings, under the Github Pages section, select the `gh-pages` branch as the source and save your changes.

 Wait a few moments for Github Pages to build your website and then visit the URL provided in the Github Pages section to see your live portfolio website!